Adoption

 Toddlers, Older Children and Children with Special Needs

 Adopting a child is very different from adopting an infant.
 These children have had many experiences in their lives, and adoptive parents must be mature and flexible to meet their needs.
+Children with special needs are of all ages.
+They require extra understanding and acceptance.
+Examples of children with special needs are:

 • Children who have a history of painful experiences including abuse, neglect, or problems due to separation from their family and familiar surroundings.